Gaza Strip under Hamas

-Hamas has governed the Gaza Strip in Palestine since its takeover of the territory from the rival Fatah-ruled Palestinian Authority (PA) on 14 June 2007, until the Gaza war, during which it lost control of most of the territory.
-The Hamas administration was first led by Ismail Haniyeh from June 2007 until February 2017; then by Yahya Sinwar until his killing in October 2024; then by Mohammed Sinwar until his assassination in May 2025; and since then by Izz al-Din al-Haddad.
-As a result of the Gaza peace plan, agreed in October 2025, the Israeli military currently controls approximately 53% of the Gaza Strip.After Hamas won the Palestinian legislative elections on 25 January 2006, Ismail Haniyeh was nominated as the prime minister of the PA, establishing a national unity government with Fatah.
+The Gaza Strip is governed by Hamas which assumed control of the territory on 11 June 2007 after seizing it from the rival Fatah-controlled Palestinian Authority (PA).
+The Hamas administration was first led by Ismail Haniyeh from June 2007 until February 2017; then by Yahya Sinwar until his killing in October 2024; then by Mohammed Sinwar until his assassination in May 2025; then by Izz al-Din al-Haddad until his assassination in May 2026; then by Mohammed Odeh until his assassination the same month.
+During the Gaza war, the group lost control over most of the Gaza Strip to the Israel Defense Forces (IDF).
+As a result of the Gaza peace plan, agreed in October 2025, the IDF currently controls approximately 53% of the territory, and Hamas is set to hand over power to the National Committee for the Administration of Gaza, as endorsed by United Nations Security Council Resolution 2803.

+After Hamas won the Palestinian legislative elections on 25 January 2006, Ismail Haniyeh was nominated as the prime minister of the PA, establishing a national unity government with Fatah.
 This government effectively collapsed with the outbreak of the violent conflict between Hamas and Fatah.
-After the takeover of the Gaza Strip by Hamas on 14 June 2007, PA president Mahmoud Abbas dismissed the Hamas-led government and appointed Salam Fayyad as prime minister.
+After the full takeover of the Gaza Strip by Hamas on 15 June 2007, PA president Mahmoud Abbas dismissed the Hamas-led government and appointed Salam Fayyad as prime minister.
 Though the new Palestinian government's authority was claimed to extend to both the Palestinian territories, in effect it became limited to the West Bank, as Hamas did not recognize the dismissal and continued to rule the Gaza Strip as an effectively separate administration from the PA.
 There have been reconciliation attempts between Fatah and Hamas since the 2007 split; a brief Palestinian unity government in 2014 failed to organize elections and reunify the Palestinian territories.
 A third government was formed by Hamas in October 2016.

 Since Hamas assumed control over the Gaza Strip, it has engaged in multiple wars with Israel, including those in 2008, 2012, 2014, and an ongoing one since 2023.
 Hamas lost control of the majority of the Strip in early June 2025, amidst Operation Gideon's Chariots.
 Hamas has also come into conflict with rival Islamist factions in Gaza that adhere to Salafi-jihadism.
 Examples include the 2009 revolt of Jund Ansar Allah against Hamas in Rafah, and the 2011 Hamas crackdown on Tawhid al-Jihad after the latter's murder of Vittorio Arrigoni.
+On 6 July 2026, Hamas announced a proposal for the resignation of its civil administration under the Gaza peace plan, though this did not include the military wing of Hamas and was judged to be unlikely to result in notable change to Gaza.
+On 31 July 2026, US president Donald Trump announced that his Board of Peace had reached an agreement to disarm Hamas and other militant organisations in Gaza.
+Hamas leader Ghazi Hamad declared that the "draft agreement" calls for transferring heavy weaponry in Gaza to a Palestinian administration after an Israeli withdrawal.